dsmb95/my-pmos-buddy-frontend/docs/proposal.md

         - View a visual chart of weight fluctuations to easily spot trends.

 # Target Audience:
     - This app is for all women especially those affected by PMOS.
 It is estimated that 10 - 15% of women are affected by this condition worldwide, which makes about 1 in every 8 women or a whoppping 170 million women globally.
 Despite it being common, it is reported that 70% of affected women remain undiagnosed.
-This is because of a very wide variety of symptoms like irregular periods, acne, weight gain etc.
+This is because of a very wide variety of symptoms like irregular periods, acne, weight gain etc. (World Health Organization).

 # Tech Stack:
     1. Database: MongoDB